jbms/sphinx-immaterial/docs/code_annotations.rst

 Hiding the annotated comment
 ----------------------------

-The annotated comment can be hidden in `code-block` if the annotation's identifying number ends with a exclamation mark (``!``) after the closing parenthesis.
+The annotated comment can be hidden in the `code-block` if the annotation's identifying number ends with a exclamation mark (``!``) after the closing parenthesis.

 .. rst-example::

     .. code-block:: cmake
         :caption: Erroneous example!
+        :linenos:

         # (1)! remove me